Meet Our CPCRN Scholars17 current scholars

 Shacoria Anderson is currently a PhD student in Behavioral, Social, and Health Education Sciences at Emory University.
 Previously, she worked as an ORISE fellow at the CDC, where she assisted with the implementation of three studies focusing on autism and developmental disabilities among children and adolescents.
 She also served as a research assistant at Emory Winship Cancer Institute’s Center for Community Outreach and Engagement.
 As an MPH student, she was inducted into the Delta Omega Public Health Honor Society.
 Her research interests include cancer prevention and control, implementation science, rural health, health equity, community based participatory research and mixed methods research.
 Her career goals are to develop comprehensive interventions and apply implementation science methods to improve cancer screening uptake among minority and rural populations, decreasing cancer disparities and burden.

 Allison Antoine is the Outreach Program Manager for the Wisconsin Cancer Collaborative (WCC).
 In this role, she leads the strategic outreach strategy for the WCC as they work with the 140+ member organizations to implement the Wisconsin Cancer Plan 2020-2030.
 Prior to this work, she led a five-year CDC funded colorectal cancer control program within nine community health centers across Wisconsin.
 Allison is also the Past Chair of the National Association of Chronic Disease Directors’ Cancer Council, a council of 450+ members across all CDC-funded cancer programs.
-Allison will graduate with a Master’s in Public Health from the Medical College of Wisconsin in spring 2022.
+Allison received her Master of Public Health from the Medical College of Wisconsin in spring 2022.
 She earned her Bachelor of Science in Community Health Education and Spanish from the University of Wisconsin La Crosse and has been a certified health education specialist (CHES) since 2011.
 Allison is thrilled to participate in the 2021- 2022 CPCRN Scholars Program!